luciano-fiandesio/beanborg/README.md

 04.11.2020;04.11.2020;Direct Debit;"Fresh Food Inc.";-21,30;EUR;0000001;UK0000001444555
 ```

-Beanborg import the transaction in Beancount and assign the Account "Expense:Grocery" to the transaction:
+Beanborg imports the transaction in Beancount and assign the Account "Expense:Grocery" to the transaction:

 ```
 2020-11-04 * "Fresh Food Inc." ""